Block Supports

 }

-Gradient presets are sourced from editor-gradient-presets
+Gradient presets are sourced from editor-gradient-presets theme support.

-, the attributes definition is extended to include two new attributes: gradient
+When the block declares support for color.gradient, the attributes definition is extended to include two new attributes: gradient and style:

 -

-type with no default assigned.When a user chooses from the list of preset gradients, the preset slug is stored in the
+gradient: attribute ofstringtype with no default assigned.When a user chooses from the list of preset gradients, the preset slug is stored in the

-attribute.The block can apply a default preset gradient by specifying its own attribute with a default e.g.:
+gradientattribute.The block can apply a default preset gradient by specifying its own attribute with a default e.g.:

 "attributes": {